Modeling the Milky Way Circumnuclear Disk: Rosettes and Rings: Comparison with observations

 \subsection{Issues with an Unweighted Fit Metric}

-A metric similar to $\mathcal{W}$ in Equation~\ref{eq:fit_metric} but without any weighting factors--an unweighted velocity RMS--and with no penalty scheme might seem to be a more natural choice, particularly since the models and observations are on the same grid which allows for easy subtraction of the two velocity maps.
+A metric similar to $\mathcal{W}$ in Equation~\ref{eq:fit_metric} but without any weighting factors--an unweighted velocity RMS--and with no penalty scheme might seem to be a more natural choice, particularly since the models and observations are on the same grid, which allows for easy subtraction of the two velocity maps.
 However, this approach has several major issues.

-Firstly, an unweighted velocity RMS is strongly biased toward thin-ring models that fail to capture a majority of the CND's gas distribution, as it is generally easier to find a model that only fits a small subset of the data exceptionally well.
+First, an unweighted velocity RMS is strongly biased toward thin-ring models that fail to capture a majority of the CND's gas distribution, as it is generally easier to find a model that only fits a small subset of the data exceptionally well.
 We therefore have to make our metric prioritize better coverage of the CND's on-sky area.
 The role of the penalty factor is to strongly penalize models with poor spatial coverage.

-Secondly, the observational map is somewhat patchy and is expected to have some contribution from both background and foreground emission.
-So, rather than fitting the smallest features in the data, we need to prioritize correctly fitting general trends at scales which encapsulate numerous observational points.
-Thus, we must make our metric prioritize models with better fits to general trends, even in the cases when the model values are slightly offset spatially from the observational points.
+Second, the observational map is somewhat patchy and is expected to have some contribution from both background and foreground emission.
+So, rather than fitting the smallest features in the data, we need to prioritize correctly fitting general trends at scales that encapsulate numerous observational points.
+Thus, we must make our metric prioritize models with better fits to general trends, even in the cases where the model values are slightly offset spatially from the observational points.

-For example, while $\mathcal{W}$ is small for thin ring models, their lack of spatial coverage leads to a high penalty factor $\mathcal{P}$.
-Combined, this lead to large ($\mathcal{W} \cdot \mathcal{P}$) value.
-So, as a measure of the model quality, we use the product $(\mathcal{W \cdot P}),$ since it ties together how well a model captures both the velocities and spatial distribution of the CND.
+For example, while $\mathcal{W}$ is small for thin-ring models, their lack of spatial coverage leads to a high penalty factor $\mathcal{P}$.
+Combined, this leads to large ($\mathcal{W} \cdot \mathcal{P}$) values.
+So, as a measure of the model quality, we use the product $(\mathcal{W \cdot P})$, since it ties together how well a model captures both the velocities and spatial distribution of the CND.

-Lastly, the unweighted velocity RMS assigns the same weight to all residuals, as it does not know about which parts of the observational velocity map are detected more robustly.
+Last, the unweighted velocity RMS assigns the same weight to all residuals, as it does not know about which parts of the observational velocity map are detected more robustly.
 Instead, we want to make sure that models with lower residuals in regions of strong emission are prioritized.
 As such, we introduce weighting with respect to the integrated emission $I_i.$